-You’ve decided that you need to invest in Google Adwords to get your business in front of more people.
+You’ve decided that you need to invest in Google Ads, formerly known as Google Adwords, to get your business in front of more people.

 So far, so good.

 With the right AdWords Management strategy and investment, you can reap amazing returns.
 After all, the pay-per-click statistics make for good reading.

 When will an AdWords campaign generate a return on investment (ROI)?

 How much of a return can I expect from the campaign?